Durango State, Mexico

 Current and complete

 The Velardeña Properties in Durango State, Mexico contain two underground silver and gold mines and two processing mills.
-The mines were last operated in late 2015, at which point mining was suspended when a combination of low metals prices, dilution and metallurgical challenges resulted in unprofitable operations.
+We last operated the mines in late 2015, at which point mining was suspended when a combination of low metals prices, dilution and metallurgical challenges resulted in unprofitable operations.
 Since that time we have leased one of the Velardeña’s two mills to Hecla Mining Company, and Hecla has secured use of the mill through 2020.
 This lease provides cash flow that in turn supports our exploration activities.

 Since mining operations were suspended in 2015, we have evaluated and tested various mining methods and processing alternatives that could potentially enable sustainable profitable operations at Velardeña.
 The recent rise in precious metals prices, the advancement of alternative processing technologies in the industry, and the results of our testing activities have prompted us to engage the engineering firm Tetra Tech to complete an updated PEA for the Velardeña Properties, prepared pursuant to Canadian National Instrument 43-101.
-The updated PEA will incorporate refinements to the resource model as well as a bio-oxidation processing methodology designed to enhance the recovery of gold from pyrite and arsenopyrite that is common in the veins at both the Velardeña and Chicago mines.
-Previous test work has shown bio-oxidation and subsequent cyanide leaching of the pyrite concentrates from the Santa Juana mine area to achieve gold recoveries over 90%.
-Testing is in progress to confirm the previous study results using a newly prepared pyrite-arsenopyrite concentrate from current levels of the Santa Juana mine workings.
+The updated PEA will incorporate refinements to the resource model as well as a bio-oxidation processing technology designed to enhance the recovery of gold from pyrite and arsenopyrite that is common in the veins at both the Velardeña and Chicago mines.
+2019 test work showed bio-oxidation and subsequent cyanide leaching of the pyrite and arsenopyrite concentrates from the Santa Juana mine area to achieve gold & silver recoveries over 90%.
 We expect the PEA to be completed during the first quarter 2020.

 We also continue to search for alternative sources of material that may be economically mined and transported to Velardeña for processing at the oxide mill once Hecla’s lease expires at the end of 2020.
 Our Rodeo property represents one source of potential feed for Velardeña's oxide mill post-2020.
 We plan to initiate drilling there to provide greater resource definition for a mine plan, and we are contemplating a PEA study to document potential economic results of the planned operation.